 Hard Floor or Carpet Casters

-Smooth floors, such as wood, laminate, or tile, would be better suited by hard casters that may have a little higher tension without the enhanced strength necessary to move around carpet.
-If you have a carpeted surface but hard casters, go with a chair mat that can make motion a little easier.
-Carpet casters are larger, stronger, and more adept at handling low or mid-pile carpeting.
-Regardless of casters, high pile carpet isn't terribly friendly and should be paired with a chair mat.
+Smooth floors, such as wood, laminate, or tile, would be better suited by hard casters that may have higher tension without the enhanced strength necessary to move on carpet.
+If you have a carpeted surface but hard casters, go with a chair mat that can make movement easier.
+Carpet casters are larger, stronger, and more adept at handling low- or mid-pile carpets.
+High-pile carpets aren’t terribly friendly regardless of casters and should be paired with a chair mat.

 Foot Grips and Foot Rings